hkamran80/digital_library/README.md

-# digital_library
+# Digital Library (Python)
-Python version of the Digital Library system.
+Welcome to the repository of the soon-to-be-published Digital Library System for Python (DLSP).